KaneBetter/SWE262P-project/README.md

 ## Performance

 For the task1, we manage to stop recursive when we find the sub object, we think it save a lot of time.
+For example, if you try to find the first object in 1000 object, with milestone2 we only need to go the first object and return and with milestone1 we need to recursively go through all the object.

 # SWE262P Milestone3